nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

 which should return a linear solver.
 We need to overload this function for our own creator-type.
 In general, this is to allow precomputation.
-In the example we could precompute the Schur complement `S`.
-However, we choose not to and thus just return an instance of `MyLinSolver`.
+However, in this example we do not have any precomputations and thus just return an instance of `MyLinSolver`.
 ```julia
 julia> import NonlinearEigenproblems.create_linsolver # Needed since we want overload it
 julia> function create_linsolver(::MyLinSolverCreator,nep,λ)